facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 - Type: `Object`

-The [theme configuration](./themes/theme-configuration.md) object, to customize your site UI: navbar, footer...
+The [theme configuration](./themes/theme-configuration.md) object, to customize your site UI like navbar, footer.

 Example: